tokers/lua-resty-http2/README.markdown

 `on_headers_reach` can decide whether aborts the HTTP/2 session by returning a boolean value `abort` to the library, the HTTP/2 session will be aborted if `on_headers_reach` returns a true value.

-The last parameter, `on_data_reach`, is a Lua function, acts as the callback which will be called when response body are received every time, it will be called like:
+The parameter `on_data_reach`, is a Lua function, acts as the callback which will be called when response body are received every time, it will be called like:

 ```lua
 local abort = on_data_reach(ctx, data)